azizul987/Diskrit_kelompok3/README.md

 ## 🧠 Algorithm & Logic

-The core of this project is the **Breadth-First Search (BFS)** implementation found in `Ghost.gd`.
+The core of this project is the **Breadth-First Search (BFS)** implementation found in `ghost_test.gd`.
 This algorithm ensures that the Ghost always finds the optimal path to the player.

 ### 1. BFS Implementation (GDScript)